 Being Bored Is Good for You as a Parent

-This isn’t a kid benefit, but it is a benefit!
+This isn’t a child benefit, but it is a benefit!
 We parents have a lot on our plates.
-We need to manage so much all the time that when our children can manage something for themselves, it is one less thing that we have to worry about.
+We need to manage so much all the time.
+When our children can manage something for themselves, it is one less thing that we have to worry about.